Discover eight strategies for natural immune and anti-histamine support. One is sure to be new for your seasonal toolbox.

 Fish oil is anti-inflammatory – its absence promotes inflammation in the body & may make allergy symptoms easier to trigger.
 Omega 3’s directly support the function of immune cells – a discussion about immunity would be incomplete without them.
-Krill oil is another alternative.
+Algal oil (vegan omega-3) is another alternative.

 I generally do not use alpha linolenic acid (ALA) from flaxseed oil because the body is inefficient at converting it to omega 3 fatty acids.
 Genetically, some individuals do not make the conversion well at all.